AXIS D1110 Video Decoder 4K

 Device info

-Upgrade firmware: Upgrade the firmware on your device.
-Takes you to the Maintenance page where you can do a firmware upgrade.
+Upgrade AXIS OS: Upgrade the software on your device.
+Takes you to the Maintenance page where you can do the upgrade.

 Time sync status